Non-uniform Observability for Moving Horizon Estimation and stability with respect to additive perturbation: An example: bearing-only localisation

 where $r_0=\Vert \ell-x_0\Vert$, $\psi_0=\textrm{atan2}(\ell_1-x_{0,1},\ell_2-x_{0,2})$ and $x_0=(x_{0,1},x_{0,2})$;

 \item \textit{Outward spiral input trajectory}

 for any $\omega>0$, $\alpha>0$, $r_0>0$ and any $s\geq0$, we define the outward spiral trajectory as follows:

-\end{enumerate} In Proposition \ref{prop:ex_per}, we show that input trajectories in \eqref{eq:ex_input_cst} represent ones that are not weakly persistent.
-Then we show that input trajectories in \eqref{eq:ex_input_circ} represent weakly regularly persistent one and that \eqref{eq:ex_input_spi} represent weakly persistent input trajectories such that the associated Observability Grammian can never be lower bounded as in Corollary \ref{cor:grammian_bound_definite_weak_reg_per}.
+\end{enumerate} In Proposition \ref{prop:ex_per}, we show that input trajectories in \eqref{eq:ex_input_cst} represent those that are not weakly persistent.
+Then we show that input trajectories in \eqref{eq:ex_input_circ} represent weakly regularly persistent ones and that \eqref{eq:ex_input_spi} represent weakly persistent input trajectories such that the associated Observability Grammian can never be lower bounded as in Corollary \ref{cor:grammian_bound_definite_weak_reg_per}.